top of page

 Service Description

 Why did the Black boy drown?
 Because he couldn’t swim.
-Jeremiah Perry drowned on a school trip last summer during a field trip enjoying a Canadian experience – canoeing in the wilderness.
-The group stood out in Algonquin Park because most of the kids were Black.
-And finding Black people in the woods is rare.
-It turned out that half of the kids could not swim.
-One may believe that there are many programs to help families who can't afford to pay for these important sports and life skills.
-However, there are too many barriers to getting access to those programs - complicated application process, poor communication strategies, lack of inclusiveness in how information is shared, financial shaming, and so many more.
-ABC I CAN SWIM is created without barriers and with intentionality to ensure that no child or parent is left unreached.
-EVERY CHILD or PARENT WILL SWIM.
-Thus, saving lives, building confidence, relationships, and increasing water sports inclusiveness.
-Surrounded by so much water, one would expect Caribbean people to be expert swimmers.
-They are not. (see U of T expert report on that) That must change.
-Thanks to sponsors like Shruti Sharad and Family, Coconut Village Spa, and Irie Bistro Jamaican Restaurant, we were able to fund this program.
-For this year, 2022, we will provide reimbursement to those who applied.
-Applications requests are to be submitted between April 15 and August 15 of each year.
-These are the many ways in which your financial donation to ABC is utilized.
-Sponsor this program today!
+Jeremiah Perry tragically drowned during a school trip last summer, while enjoying a quintessential Canadian experience—canoeing in the wilderness.
+The group stood out in Algonquin Park because most of the kids were Black, a rarity in such settings.
+Disturbingly, it was later revealed that half of the students could not swim.
+One might assume that there are ample programs available to help families who can't afford to pay for essential sports and life skills like swimming.
+However, there are too many barriers that prevent access to these programs—complex application processes, poor communication strategies, a lack of inclusivity in how information is shared, financial shaming, and more.
+This is why ABC I CAN SWIM was created—with a commitment to breaking down these barriers and ensuring that no child or parent is left behind.
+EVERY CHILD and PARENT WILL SWIM, thereby saving lives, building confidence, fostering relationships, and increasing inclusiveness in water sports.
+Despite being surrounded by water, many Caribbean people are not expert swimmers.
+(See the University of Toronto expert report on this issue.)
+This must change.
+Thanks to generous sponsors like Shruti Sharad and Family, Coconut Village Spa, and Irie Bistro Jamaican Restaurant, we have been able to fund this program.
+For 2022, we are offering reimbursement to those who applied.
+Applications must be submitted between April 15 and August 15 of each year.
+Your financial donations to ABC make this possible.
+Sponsor this program today and help us ensure that every child and parent can swim.

 Contact Details